edgio-docs/edgio-docs/guides/production.md

 # And so on
 ```

-Replace the country, state/province, locality, organization name and, most importantly Common Name (CN), for the cert which must be the fully qualified domain name for your domain (e.g. for Moovweb that is `www.moovweb.com`)
+Replace the country, state/province, locality, organization name and, most importantly Common Name (CN), for the cert which must be the fully qualified domain name for your domain (e.g. for {{ PRODUCT_NAME }} that is `www.{{ DOMAIN }}`)

 You will want to add all the additional domains into the `alt_names` section.
-There you should add your development, staging and other domains although Moovweb strongly encourages the use of wildcard certs.
+There you should add your development, staging and other domains although {{ PRODUCT_NAME }} strongly encourages the use of wildcard certs.

-3. Run `openssl req -out moovweb-xdn.csr -newkey rsa:2048 -nodes -keyout moovweb-xdn.key -config moovweb-xdn.conf -batch`.
+3. Run `openssl req -out {{ PRODUCT_NAME_LOWER }}-xdn.csr -newkey rsa:2048 -nodes -keyout moovweb-xdn.key -config moovweb-xdn.conf -batch`.
 This should generate your CSR in `moovweb-xdn.csr` and private key in `moovweb-xdn.key`.
 If you want OpenSSL to ask you for each different input, remove `-batch` option and re-run the command.
 4. Read the CSR (e.g. `cat moovweb-xdn.csr`) and send it to your CA for certification.

 ### Uploading your certificate